yungshenglu/StudyJams/Coursera/GoogleML/5-PyNotebooks/Lab-5.md

 ## Overview

-In this lab you use Machine Learning APIs from within AI Platform Notebooks.
+In this lab, you use Machine Learning APIs from within AI Platform Notebooks.

 ### What You Learn